rednaxela5950/emerald-hackathon/pallets/board-state/spec.md

 ```

 **Rationale:**
-`H256` is a 256-bit hash type provided by `sp_core`, a core Substrate library.
-It is the standard type for representing cryptographic hashes within the Substrate ecosystem and is the appropriate type for the `hash` field in our `Commit` struct.
+`H256` is a 256-bit hash type provided by `sp_core` and is required for our data structures.

 ---